tngan/samlify/docs/signed-saml-request.md

 const sp = saml.ServiceProvider(setting);
 ```

-The property `privateKeyFilePass` is optional in case you have set a passphrase when the private key is created.
+The property `privateKeyPass` is optional in case you have set a passphrase when the private key is created.
 Also the default value of `requestSignatureAlgorithm` is RSA-SHA1.

 All support signature algorithms:
 ```javascript